-The reference platform CPU, as well as other members of the family, propose single instruction multiple data (SIMD) instruction sets known as MMX, SSE and their successors.
+The reference platform CPU, as well as other members of the family, supports single instruction multiple data (SIMD) instruction sets known as MMX, SSE and their successors.
 These include bitwise operations on 64-bit and 128-bit registers.
-Due to the symmetry of the operations in KECCAK-f, we think that the performance of KECCAK can benefit from these instruction sets.
-Due to the size of the registers, we expect the relative benefit to be higher for 32-bit code than for 64-bit code.
+Thanks to the symmetry of the operations in Keccak-f, the performance of Keccak can benefit from these instruction sets.
+Due to the size of the registers, the relative benefit is higher for 32-bit code than for 64-bit code.

 For instance, the pandn instruction performs the AND NOT operation bitwise on 128-bit registers (or one register and one memory location), which can be used to implement χ .
 Such an instruction replaces four 64-bit instructions or eight 32-bit instructions.
 Similarly, the pxor instruction computes the XOR of two 128-bit registers (or one register and one memory location), replacing two 64-bit XORs or four 32-bit XORs.